garyd203/xraysink/README.md

 1. Explicitly set the name of the CloudWatch Logs log group associated with your process.
-There is no general way to detect the Log Group from inside the process, hence it requires manual configuration.
+There is no general way to detect the Log Group from inside the process, hence it requires manual configuration as part of your process initialisation (eg. in the same place where you call `xray_recorder.configure`).

         set_xray_log_group("/example/service-name")